NickMaev/NickMaev.github.io/static/media/stecpoint.en.fb106aba7c294ab2d0eb.md

 ##### Mini ERP system
 ###### <div class='dateRange'>09/2018 – 12/2018</div>

-> Was developed for the gas mining company.
+> Has been developed for the gas mining company.
 Aimed to control internal purchases.
 >
 > **Role:** Lead Full-Stack Developer
 >